 4 Contract Management Mistakes – And How to Avoid Them

 Contract management is a field that requires many skills.
-In an article from IACCM, Richard Waugh, Vice President, Corporate Development, at Zycus Inc. recommends that contract managers think more like consultants.
+In an article from the IACCM, Richard Waugh, Vice President, Corporate Development, at Zycus Inc. recommends that contract managers think more like consultants.
 Among the consultant skills that he recommends to contract managers is the ability to find the “root cause.”

 “Any good consultant knows that finding the root cause of a defective process will be the key to implementing real process change, instead of focusing solely on the symptoms,” Waugh writes.
 In this article, we will review four contract management mistakes that often are the root cause of problems and how to avoid those mistakes.